Fake German heiress Anna Delvey gives first interview after release on house arrest

 “But it’s not shaped up yet.
 It was pretty hard to record anything high-quality from jail,” Delvey said.
 “And then there’s my book.
 I’d love to do something with criminal-justice reform to kind of highlight the struggles of other girls.”

-She added that she will not give critics the satisfaction to see her fail, and warn them not to expect her to do anything “crazy or illegal.”
+She added that she will not give critics the satisfaction of seeing her fail, and warn them not to expect her to do anything “crazy or illegal”.

 “I learned so much being in jail.
 There’s a very well-documented arc about how I’ve felt about everything.
 It wouldn’t be right if I were just to switch in one day,” Delvey told the Times.
 “I am regretful about the way things played out.
-The way I’ve tried to see my experience is to learn from it: Who I am today is because of the decisions I made in the past”
+The way I’ve tried to see my experience is to learn from it: Who I am today is because of the decisions I made in the past.”

-In a ruling earlier this week, Judge Conroy said that Delvey had demonstrated “interest in pursuing legitimate employment in the United States, pursuits that will face heavy public scrutiny,” which ultimately will lessen her flight risk.
+In a ruling earlier this week, Judge Conroy said that Delvey had demonstrated “interest in pursuing legitimate employment in the United States, pursuits that will face heavy public scrutiny”, which ultimately will lessen her flight risk.

 At her trial in 2019, Ms Devey was found guilty of scamming more than $200,000 (£147,000) from hotels, banks and other institutions.
 She disguised herself as a German heiress in order to swindle large sums from associates and friends.

 The Russian-born con artist’s story was dramatised in the Netflix series Inventing Anna.
-Insider reported Netflix paid Delvey $320,000, but her funds were frozen and used to pay her victims..
+Insider reported Netflix paid Delvey $320,000, but her funds were frozen and used to pay her victims.

 Register for free to continue reading